Fractured Magic: Chapter Fourteen

 Maebhe scrambled to cover her ears again, though onlookers from above were unlikely.
 With the cliff’s magnitude, you’d have to be standing toes to the edge, looking straight down, to spot them.
 Even so, they kept as close to the rocks as they could, staying in the cliff’s shadows.

-“You said that if they catch us, they might spare me,” she said, eager to keep the conversation going.
+“You said that if they catch us, Gareth might be able to help me,” she said, eager to keep the conversation going.
 “No hope for you, then?”

-“They sound like horrible colleagues.”
-Maebhe gave him a sly look.
-“But all that makes sense, if you’re really—”
+“Those sound like bad colleagues,” Maebhe said.
+She gave him a sly look, then added, “But all that makes sense, if you really are—”

 Maebhe bit her lip.
-She managed to keep quiet for about ten seconds, then asked, “No more questions?
+She managed to keep quiet for about ten seconds, then asked, “No more questions at all?
 Not even about the prison?
-Or our plan for getting Kieran and Ide?
-What if there’s something I need to know?”
+Or our plan for getting Kieran and Íde?
+What if there’s something I need to know for our mission?”

 “Is there?”
 Roman asked.